fma91/BioProTool/README.md

  Select 1 of the 3 substrates.
 Declare a concentration [S], a initial biomass [X], a product concentration [P].
  If you want to quit the product just leave cell [P] empty (no spaces or tabs).
  Constants are fixed and may not be exacts, are set for teaching porposes.
- Different substrates have pariticular inhibitory concentration (Are not the real ones, you can set them).
+ Different substrates have pariticular inhibitory concentration (they not the real ones, you can set them).
- P is a generi product with an inhibitory concentration.
+ P is a generic product with an arbitrary inhibitory concentration.

  # Errors
  This tool is error prone but it works for teaching porposes.